bitttttten/oatmilk/README.md

 ### Render some links

-No need to generate the paths here, oatmilk will find the route and generate a path for you that is derived from the state.
+oatmilk automatically generates paths for you as the URLs can be derived from the state

 ```js App.tsx
 function Navigation() {